2013 IIHF Inline Hockey World Championship Division I: Playoff round

 All eight teams advanced into the playoff round and were seeded into the quarterfinals according to their result in the preliminary round.
 The winning quarterfinalists advanced through to the semifinals, while the losing teams moved through to the placement round.
 Bulgaria and Argentina were relegated after losing their placement round games, while Croatia finished fifth after defeating Bulgaria and Japan finished sixth following their win over Argentina.
-In the semifinals Great Britain defeated Australia and Austria beat Hungary, both advancing to the gold medal game.
+In the semifinals Great Britain defeated Australia and Austria beat Hungary, both advancing to the final.
 After losing the semifinals Australia and Hungary played off for the bronze medal with Hungary winning 7–5.
-Great Britain defeated Austria 5–1 in the gold medal game and earned promotion to the 2014 IIHF Inline Hockey World Championship.
+Great Britain defeated Austria 5–1 in the final and earned promotion to the 2014 IIHF Inline Hockey World Championship.

 All times are local (UTC+2).

 Ranking and statistics

-Final standings
+Standings

 The final standings of the tournament according to IIHF: